 Forest for Nature covers the existing biodiversity value of our forest estate and identifies options to protect, enhance and restore the biodiversity value in areas currently managed primarily for nature, to extend these areas further and to provide protections throughout the estate.

-Forests for
+Forests for wood

-the commercial aspects of Coillte Forest's operations which largely relate to the management of forests to ensure the continued sustainable supply of roundwood.
+Forests for Wood addresses the commercial aspects of Coillte Forest's operations which largely relate to the management of forests to ensure the continued sustainable supply of roundwood.